jimbo853/COAL_Manta-Installation-Notes/README.md

 Once you're logged in, the following commands should complete the basic Manta deployment:

-Replace the given email with your own... manta-init -s "coal" -e "jimbo.cooper853@gmail.com" manta-deploy-coal
+(Replace the given email with your own...)

+manta-init -s "coal" -e "jimbo.cooper853@gmail.com" manta-deploy-coal

-The manta-deploy-coal takes a long time to finish and this where I experienced errors until I had allocated enough memory and disk within VMware prior to the initial install.
+The manta-deploy-coal takes a long time to finish and this is where I experienced errors until I had allocated enough memory and disk within VMware prior to the initial install (Step #1).

 When the deployment is complete, logout of the mant0 zone with "exit"